layeredapps/organizations/readme.md

 ## Storage engine

 By default this module will share whatever storage you use for Dashboard.
-You can specify an alternate storage module to use instead, or the same module with a separate database.
+You can specify nothing, specify an alternate storage backend, or specify the same type with a separate database.

-    ORGANIZATIONS_STORAGE=@layeredapps/storage-mongodb
+    ORGANIZATIONS_STORAGE=postgresql
-    ORGANIZATIONS_MONGODB_URL=mongo://localhost:27017/organizations
+    ORGANIZATIONS_POSTGRESQL_DATABASE_URL=postgres://localhost:5432/organizations

 # Customizing membership profiles